minhquangvo1109/UniversalVariable/README.md

 ## Basket

 The Basket object describes the current state of the a user's shopping basket or cart.
-It should be populated on any web page that displays basket information - this may include 'product' or 'category' pages, as well as pages that provide a detailed basket listing.
+It should be populated on any web page that displays basket information - this may include 'home', 'product' or 'category' pages, as well as pages that provide a detailed basket listing.

 Properties: